 You may discuss the general ideas and concepts of the course material with your classmates However, your assignments/labs must be your individual effort.
 You may consult other sources, such as textbooks, but all such sources must be documented.
 Failure to do so will result in academic dishonesty charges.

-The mid-term constitutes 20% of your grade, and the final exam constitutes 30% of your grade.
+Mid-terms 1 and 2 together constitutes 25% of your grade, and the final exam constitutes 30% of your grade.

 The final examination will be scheduled by the Registrar's office.
-It will be a three hour exam and will cover all the course material (e.g. lectures slides/notes, labs, assignments, and textbook).
+It will be a two and a half hour exam and will cover all the course material (e.g. lectures slides/notes, labs, assignments, and textbook).

 No aids will be allowed for the midterms and the final exam.